jonross/kugl/docs-tmp/trouble.md

 ### Can I give feedback without opening an issue?

 Defintely.
-You can reach the author at `kugel dot devel at gmail dot com`.
+You can reach the author at `kugl dot devel at gmail dot com`.

 ### I didn't receive a response to an issue or email